krenzlin/AKTpi/README.md

 "Buildroot [...] simplifies and automates the process of building a complete Linux system [...]." [buildroot website](https://buildroot.org/)

-buildroot is a set of makefiles and configurations for
+Buildroot is a tool that allows to easily create a Linux kernel and root file-system, specialized for embedded computers.
+It helps with

 * default configurations for various target platforms, e.g. Raspberry Pi, Beagle Bone
 * creating a cross-compilation toolchain
 * downloading and compiling sources

+As buildroot's philosophy is to avoid complexity, it does not come with a packet manager (e.g. aptitude or pacman).
+New packages can be added by creating configuration files in the buildroot system, but you will have to rebuild the whole system.
+If you need to change or update your system and packages more frequently and less time consuming, have a look at the [openembedded/yocto project](https://www.yoctoproject.org/)!

 ### Install buildroot dependencies

-buildroot has some dependencies for creating the cross-compiler toolchain.
+Buildroot has some dependencies for creating the cross-compiler toolchain.

 > See: [https://buildroot.org/downloads/manual/manual.html#requirement](https://buildroot.org/downloads/manual/manual.html#requirement)